Which company has the cheapest car insurance in Missouri for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in Missouri?
+Who is considered a high-risk driver in Missouri?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in Missouri with a DUI
+What company offers the cheapest car insurance in Missouri after a DUI?

-While many insurers offer coverage after a DUI, Travelers has the lowest rate at $2,135 a year.
+Although many insurance companies provide coverage after a DUI, Travelers offers the most affordable rate at $2,135 a year.

-The table below shows the average car insurance rates for a clean record vs. a DUI in Missouri.
+The table below compares average car insurance premiums in Missouri for drivers with a clean record versus those with a DUI.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI